mkdzv/Paudit/README.md

 Paudit is a password strength auditor that evaluates passwords against common vulnerabilities and security best practices.

 ## Features
-The program has various features like check against the most overused passwords, calculating bit entropy (how difficult it is to crack the password), time to break the password, suggestion to improve the password and you can use this program as a CLLI tool or module.
+The program has various features like check against the most overused passwords, calculating bit entropy (how difficult it is to crack the password), time to break the password, suggestion to improve the password and you can use this program as a CLI tool or module.

 ## How it works
 When you input a password the program runs through the list of 10,000+ passwords to see if yours is too common and then outputs to try another password or gives feedback.